Compiled by Jeremy Foster -> mailto:jjfoster [snail] xtra [period] co [period] nz, August 2019.

 Bocketts Stream Water

-Charles Frederick Bockett (1857 1913) was a 19th century settler in the South Wairarapa area.
-It has also been known as Brocketts Creek / Stream.
+Charles Frederick Bockett (1857 – 1913) was a 19th century settler in the South Wairarapa area.
+It was also known as Brocketts Creek / Stream, which is a alternative spelling of Bocketts.

 Boundary Creek Water